ctb/titus-blog/src/openness-and-online-reputation-recognized-in-grant-reviews.rst

 48 hours straight, and then hunkered down and bunkered up to write grants.
-(To be clear, sometimes this bunkering up involves travelling out to California and sitting on my in-laws' beach, so the environment is always very bunkerish.)
+(To be clear, sometimes this bunkering up involves travelling out to California and sitting on my in-laws' beach, so the environment is not always very bunkerish.)
 Last year this resulted in `a bunch of grant proposals <http://ged.msu.edu/interests.html>`__, including a resub NSF CAREER, a resub NIH R25 for the summer course, a Cyberinfrastructure Education supplement (funded!), an ill-fated Moore